 Laparoscopic adjustable gastric banding should only be considered if your medical team determines it to be a good choice for you.
-Weight-loss surgery is not recommended for persons who misuse medications or alcohol or cannot commit to a long-term adjustment in their diet and exercise habits.
+Weight loss surgery is not recommended for persons who misuse medications or alcohol or cannot commit to a long-term adjustment in their diet and exercise habits.
 To have bariatric surgery, one must first complete a bariatric education program.
 These tips will assist you in preparing for surgery and your life after it.
 In addition, you'll get dietary advice.
 A mental health examination might also be part of the process.
 Physical tests and testing will also be required.
 Bloodwork is required.
 You may undergo an upper endoscopy or imaging examinations of your stomach.

 To prepare for surgery, you must quit smoking at least three months in advance.
 Your surgeon may request that you shed a few pounds before the procedure.
 As a result of this treatment, your liver will shrink, and surgery will be more successful.
 The days before surgery are critical for stopping blood-thinning medications like aspirin, ibuprofen, and others.
 Preparation for surgery requires that you abstain from eating or drinking after midnight.